bazel-contrib/SIG-rules-authors/go-tutorial.md

 - https://github.com/bazelbuild/rules_go
 - https://github.com/bazelbuild/bazel-gazelle

-So we define rules_go SkyLark for bazel and we use gazelle to manage our BUILD.bazel files.
+At a high level we use Skylark to define that bazel will use rules from rules_go to create the Go support within a project.
+We use gazelle to manage our BUILD.bazel files, or WORKSPACE files, and other bazel specific files.

 If you are not familiar with BUILD.bazel files or WORKSPACE files take a look at: https://bazel.build/concepts/build-files